 From these phenomena we can learn much about where we will need to go - who we will need to learn how to collectively become - if we are to survive the morass of social and environmental challenges facing humankind.

-Along the way, guideposts are clues; they are markers we see and can return to that guide us as we move forward.
+Along the way, guideposts are clues; they are markers we see and can return to as we make our way in new terrain.
 Likewise, mapping is an action word, as in the act of mapping.
 I engage in the act of mapping not because I know what the map looks like, but because I don't know what the terrain looks like.

 We can follow in the steps of those who came before us.
 We can look to and learn from those who are actively engaged in this work today.
 And we will piece it together as we go.
 As the most prominent educators for social change in the 20th Century so aptly have said, this type of learning requires making the road while walking.